 Do that math for every client that sits in your chair in a weeks time and you can clearly see the value in client retention!!!

 Your phone number

-Address of the salon OR if freelancing, your email address and website
+Name and address of the salon OR if freelancing, your email address and website

 An image or logo that supports your theme

 Be conscious of your color scheme to agree with your target market

 Your "business" Social Handles